Sunday, March 10, 2013

 All you really need is the magic bracelet which makes your attack projectile.
 This is essential because one hit will kill you.
 The pogo stick allows you to jump very high which will make some puzzles later in the game easier.

-Now… Regardless of absolutely ANY redeeming quality this game could have, here is the nail in the coffin that dooms it to my own personal hell for all eternity:
+Now… Regardless of absolutely any redeeming quality this game could have, here is the nail in the coffin that dooms it to my own personal hell for all eternity:

 3.

-Every freaking boss in the game….are you sitting down for this?
-Every single *^^%^$ one…is fought….by playing rock paper scissors.
+Every freaking boss in the game - are you sitting down for this?
+Every single #%^%^$ one -is fought by playing rock, paper, scissors.
 I don’t mean that like people do when they talk about Pokémon or Fire Emblem with elements that counter each other and such.
 I mean you literally pick rock, paper, or scissors.
 Alex makes the symbol with his hand.
 The “boss” does the same.
 And in that instant you win or you die.

 Completely unacceptable.
 There is no cutesy backstory in the world that would ever make this ok.